 - Toiletries.
 Don’t forget toiletries: toothbrush, toothpaste, liquid soap, shampoo.
 You likely have these items lying around already – just throw them in a plastic bag and you’re good to go.
 If you want to conserve space, consider travel-site toothpaste, soap, and shampoo.
 Expect to pay $0.50 to $2 per tube for those.
 If you won’t have space to dry towels between uses, consider disposable (biodegradable) towels, which cost roughly $15 for packs of six.

 - Electronics.
 Don’t forget your essential electronics (especially your phone, which could come in handy in an emergency) and charging devices.
 If you’re unlikely to have regular outlet access, bring a portable battery charger for your phone.
-I’ve found single-use portable chargers for as little as $5 apiece, but it’s worth paying $25 to $30 for a rechargeable option that’s good for multiple uses in between recharges.
+I’ve found single-use portable chargers for as little as $5 apiece, but it’s worth paying more for a rechargeable option capable of delivering multiple charges between re-juicings.
+I’m particularly partial to Mophie battery packs, which work seamlessly with increasingly plentiful Qi wireless charging systems and fit a host of popular mobile devices: .

 - Bike Lock.
 If you plan to leave your bike for long periods, especially in populated areas, bring a sturdy bike lock and key.
 Solid metal U-locks (starting at less than $10) are preferable, but they’re quite heavy; a light(er)-weight cable lock ($5 and up) is fine for weight-challenged riders, but be warned that it’s much easier for thieves to cut through.